ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/CameraFocus.rst

 This property holds the current camera focus mode, which can be one of the following values:

+.. _sdk_qtmultimedia_camerafocus_Value              Description-prop:

 +-------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Value             | Description                                                                                                                                                             |
 +===================+=========================================================================================================================================================================+
+.. _sdk_qtmultimedia_camerafocus_FocusHyperfocal    Focus to hyperfocal distance, with the maximum depth of field achieved.
+All objects at distances from half of this distance out to infinity will be acceptably sharp.-prop:
 | FocusManual       | Manual or fixed focus mode.                                                                                                                                             |
 +-------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_camerafocus_FocusInfinity      Focus strictly to infinity.-prop:
 | FocusHyperfocal   | Focus to hyperfocal distance, with the maximum depth of field achieved.
 All objects at distances from half of this distance out to infinity will be acceptably sharp.   |
 +-------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_camerafocus_FocusAuto          One-shot auto focus mode.-prop:
 | FocusInfinity     | Focus strictly to infinity.                                                                                                                                             |
 +-------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_camerafocus_FocusContinuous    Continuous auto focus mode.-prop:
 | FocusAuto         | One-shot auto focus mode.                                                                                                                                               |
 +-------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_camerafocus_FocusMacro         One shot auto focus to objects close to camera.-prop:
 | FocusContinuous   | Continuous auto focus mode.                                                                                                                                             |
 +-------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | FocusMacro        | One shot auto focus to objects close to camera.                                                                                                                         |